Scattering and blow-up criteria for 3D cubic focusing nonlinear inhomogeneous NLS with a potential: Introduction

 which combined with \eqref{1.5} implies that the solution blows up in finite time if $u_{0}$ satisfies $|x|u_{0}\in L^{2}$.
 In the radial case for $u_{0}$, Dinh \cite{Dinh3} removed the the condition $|x|u_{0}\in L^{2}$.

 Moreover, Farah-Guzm$\acute{\rm a}$n \cite{FG1, FG2} established scattering in the case that $1+p_{*}<p<1+2^{*}$, $0<b<\min\{\frac{N}{3}, 1\}$ and $u_{0}$ is radial, where

 We note that, for $N=3$, the authors imposed an extra assumption, namely, $1+p_{*}<p<1+(3-2b)$ (when $p=3$, $0<b<\frac{1}{2}$).
 Then they raised a question whether scattering holds under the condition $1+p_{*}<p<1+p^{*}=1+(4-2b)$.
 One purpose of this present paper is to give an affirmative answer to this question when $N=3$ and $p=3$.
-More precisely, we prove that scattering is true when $0<b<1$.
+More precisely, we prove that scattering is true when $0<b<1$ (see Remark \ref{rem5.6}).
+The main ingredient is Lemma \ref{lem2.3}.
+In \cite{FG1, FG2}, in order to control nonlinear terms, the authors divide ${\bf R}^{3}$ into two parts: $|x|\leq 1$ and $|x|>1$.
+Different from them, we mainly utilize the Sobolev inequality Lemma \ref{lem2.4} to deal with nonlinear terms, which will make the proof more simple.

 When $b=0$, $V(x)$ is inverse-square potential, Killip-Murply-Visan-Zheng \cite{KMVZ} established the sharp criteria for the global well-posedness and scattering in terms of conservation laws of \eqref{1.1}.
+The authors \cite{GWY} extended their results to the case $V(x)=\frac{k}{|x|^{\alpha}}$ with $k>0$ and $1<\alpha< 2$ by adopting the variational method of Ibrahim-Masmoudi-Nakanishi \cite{IMN}.
 And Hong \cite{H} established a similar result for real-valued short range and repulsive potential for the equation \eqref{1.1} as mentioned above.
 In view of these results, we are further aimed at extending Hong's result to $0<b<1$.

 Under the assumptions \eqref{1.2} and \eqref{1.3}, the Cauchy problem for \eqref{1.1} is locally well-posed in $H^{1}({\bf R}^{3})$ (see local theory Lemma \ref{lem2.2} ).
 Moreover, the $H^{1}$ solution obeys the mass and energy conservation laws,